Yash14909/Seamless-snake-game/README.md

-# 🐍 Snake Game by Yashvardhan 🎮
+# 🐍 Feed the snake 🎮

 A classic Snake Game built with **Python** and **Pygame**!
 Eat the food 🍏, grow longer 🐍, and avoid hitting the walls or yourself 💥.
 Try to beat your high score!